Pride parade: Latvia

 In 2008, the Riga Pride was held in the historically potent 11. novembra krastmala (November 11 Embankment) beneath the Riga Castle.
 The participants heard speeches from MEPs and a message of support from the Latvian President.
 The embankment was not open and was isolated from the public with some participants having trouble getting past police cordons.
 About 300 No Pride protesters gathered on the bridges behind barricades erected by the police who kept Pride participants and the "No Pride" protesters separated.
 Participants were once more "bused" out but this time a 5-minute journey to central Riga.

 In 2009, the annual Baltic Pride was launched, with the first edition being held in Riga with a march.
 This event and the following ones have been held without serious incidents.

 The 2012 Baltic Pride was held on June 2.
 The parade marched through Tērbatas street from the corner of Ģertrūdes street towards Vērmane Garden, where concerts and a conference were held.
 The events were attended by the United States Ambassador to Latvia Judith Garber and the Latvian Minister of Foreign Affairs, Edgars Rinkēvičs.

 In 2015, Riga hosted the pan-European EuroPride event with about 5000 participants engaging in approximately 50 cultural and entertainment events.

 The Baltic Pride event returned to Riga in 2018, the year of the centenary of the independence of Latvia and all three Baltic states.
 An estimated 8000 people took part.
 The events took place for 100 days from March 3 to June 10 with the parade being held through the city on June 9.

 Lithuania

-In 2010 first pride parade - the 2nd Baltic Pride - in Lithuania was held in Vilnius.
-About 300 foreign guests marched through the streets along the local participants.
-Law was enforced with nearly a thousand policemen.

-The city also hosted the event in 2013 and 2016 gathering around 3 thousand participants each year.

-The 2019 Baltic Pride was held on June 4–9 in Vilnius.
-An estimated 10 thousand people marched through the central part of the city.
+In Lithuania, the first Pride March took place on May 8, 2010, in the city of Vilnius.
+The event's preparation was marked by strong political and legal resistance.
+Several conservative members of parliament attempted to have the march banned at the last minute.
+Approximately 300 to 400 people participated in this peaceful march.
+Due to the large number of counter-protesters, nearly a thousand police officers were deployed to maintain order.
+The event is considered a historic moment in Lithuania and launched the Baltic Pride cycle, which has since been held annually in one of the Baltic countries (Lithuania, Latvia, and Estonia).

+Meanwhile, the Lithuanian Gay League, a national LGBT rights organization, organizes Lithuanian Pride every year in Vilnius.
+Over several days, events such as concerts and international conferences are held alongside the Pride March.
+Today, Lithuanian Pride is a powerful symbol of progress.
+On June 7, 2025, Vilnius hosted the most significant event of the year for the LGBTQ+ community in Lithuania – the Baltic Pride March for Equality.
+The main event of the Baltic Pride festival drew an unprecedented 20,000 participants, marking the largest gathering in the history of Lithuania's LGBTQ+ rights movement.